okteto/docs/src/content/index.md

 description: This section will give you a brief overview of Okteto and its features
 ---

-Okteto is a platform that simplifies the process of launching cloud development environments without requiring the expertise to do this yourself.
-This enables developers to automatically spin up fully-managed development environments that emulate production as closely as possible.
-Okteto eliminates the friction of local development environments, the many deviations that can exist for the same engineering organization, and the troubleshooting that comes with them.

-This overview covers what Okteto offers and how you can get started.
+## Build modern development experiences with Okteto
+Okteto transforms the way developers code, test, and deploy applications by offering a seamless, cloud-native development experience.
+Say goodbye to the complexities of setting up local environments and the discrepancies between development and production.
+With Okteto, you get a powerful platform that emulates your production environment in the cloud, ensuring that you can focus on what you do best: building great applications.

+## Why Platform Teams choose Okteto?
+- **Simplify Your Development Workflow**: Okteto abstracts the complexity of Kubernetes, providing developers with a straightforward path from code to deployment, all within the cloud.
+This means no more wrestling with local setup or inconsistencies between environments.
+- **Develop in Production-like Environments**: With Okteto, your development environment is a replica of your production environment.
+This ensures that your applications run just as smoothly in development as they do in production, eliminating the "it works on my machine" problem.
+- **Instantaneous Code Sync and Live Updates**: Experience the magic of seeing your code changes reflected instantly in your cloud environment.
+Okteto's live update feature accelerates your development loop, allowing for rapid testing and iteration without the need for rebuilds or redeployments.

+## Key Features

+### **Okteto CLI**
+Command your development with the [Okteto Command Line Interface (CLI)](get-started/install-okteto-cli.mdx).
+It's your tool to activate development environments, control your applications, and streamline your workflow directly from your terminal.

-## Development Environments
+### Development Environments
 Okteto's [Development Environments](deploy/development-environments.mdx) enable you to deploy and develop applications directly in the cloud with a single [CLI command](core/using-okteto-cli.mdx).
 Traditional development workflows involve committing and pushing your changes, then waiting for the CI pipeline to build and deploy them before you can take a look.
-If you have to do this multiple times a day this can be frustrating and time-consuming.
-The problem only compounds when multiple developers are using a single staging environment.

-Development Environments solve this problem by allowing you to write code locally on your machine but view your changes live, deployed in a managed Kubernetes cluster **as soon as you hit save**!
+Okteto solves this by allowing you to write code locally on your machine but view your changes live, deployed in a managed Kubernetes cluster **as soon as you hit save**!
 You don't have to spend time configuring anything to do this.
-Okteto takes care of it all for you.
-Try for yourself by [Getting Started](get-started/install-okteto-cli.mdx).
-We also have more detailed documentation about development environments available [here](deploy/development-environments.mdx).

-## Preview Environments
-Using Okteto, you can configure [Preview Environments](preview/overview.mdx) for your code repositories.
-Every pull request will be deployed and will generate its own sharable URL.
-This helps teams browse the changes in a pull request before it gets merged without having to take care of any deployment-related setup.
-These URLs can also be shared with other stakeholders so the review process isn't just limited to developers.

-You can learn how to configure Preview Environments [here](preview/overview.mdx).
+### Automated Preview Environments

-## Why Okteto?

-Okteto was built for developers, by developers.
-We understand how frustrating it is to deal with the modern-day challenges of cloud-native development.

-Seeing what you're developing, deployed in a realistic production-like environment, while you're still actively writing the code is a problem multiple tools try to solve, but none are as effective as Okteto.
-We know that developers want to focus on writing code, not setting up or troubleshooting environments.
-We abstract away the complexities of developing on a cloud environment so you can focus only on what you enjoy: solving problems with code.

-Okteto's goal is to give developers the freedom they love.
-Developers can focus on writing code and Okteto takes care of setting up and managing the development infrastructure.
+Collaborate and share your progress with ease.
+Okteto's [Preview Environments](preview/overview.mdx) automatically generate a unique, shareable version of your application for each pull request, making code reviews and stakeholder feedback a breeze.

+### Okteto Catalog and External Resources
+Browse and deploy from the [Okteto Catalog](deploy/deploy-from-catalog.mdx), a curated collection of ready-to-use applications and development tools.
+Integrate [External Resources](manifest/external-resources.mdx) seamlessly to enhance your development environments with the tools your team relies on.

+### Manifest simplifies environment automation
+Utilize the [Okteto Manifest](manifest/overview-manifest.mdx) to define and configure your development environments and applications declaratively.
+This powerful feature ensures consistent and reproducible environments across your team, tailored to your projects' needs.

+### Unified management interface
+Manage your team's development environments, applications, workflows, and roles all from Okteto's [Admin Dashboard](admin/dashboard.mdx).
+This central hub provides visibility and control over your team's cloud-native development processes, making management straightforward and efficient.

+## Get Started Today
-Simplify your development process with Okteto.
-Let us show you how.
-[Talk to us](https://okteto.com/schedule/)!
+Jump into our [quickstart guide](get-started/quickstart-guide.mdx) to get started with Okteto.
+Or [Talk to us](https://okteto.com/schedule/) to let us show you how.

+Need a license key?
+[Sign-up for a free 30-day trial](https://www.okteto.com/free-trial/).